crookedneighbor/scryfall-client/README.md

 This is, admittedly, a bit of a wonky design pattern, but necessary to accomadate meld cards.
 If you have a better idea for it, suggestions and PRs are welcome!

+## Catalog

+An object representing a [catalog object](https://scryfall.com/docs/api/catalogs).
+This is an Array like object where the entries are the `data` attribute from the raw API.
+The rest of the properties are present on the `Catalog`.

 ## List

 An object representing a [list object](https://scryfall.com/docs/api/lists).
 This is an Array like object where the entries are the `data` attribute from the raw API.
 The rest of the properties are present on the `List`.